ouyale/Finwatch/README.md

 | OUTREACH | 12,135 (19.7%) |
 | MONITOR | 47,759 (77.6%) |

-A PR-AUC of 0.1877 on an 11.4:1 imbalanced problem is 2.3x better than random.
-No single feature has a correlation above 0.20 with the target - the model works by combining hundreds of weak signals through gradient boosting, not by finding one strong predictor.
+0.1877 PR-AUC on an 11.4:1 imbalanced problem is 2.3x better than random.
+No single feature correlates above 0.20 with the target - there's no silver bullet here, the model works by combining hundreds of weak signals.

 ---